Bryceacampbell/liri-node-app/README.md

 ## Running The Application

-NOTE : Confirm you are in the correct directory prior to running these commands
+NOTE | *Confirm you are in the correct directory prior to running these commands*

 ### **Set up**